-The compensation amounts below are based upon the “Guidelines for the Assessment of General Damages in Personal Injury Cases”.
-These are guidelines that all solicitors are required to use.
+The compensation amounts below are based upon the ‘Guidelines for the assessment of general damages in personal injury cases’.

 - Neck / Back Injury

 Where a full recovery takes place within a period of about one to two years.

 Injuries such as fractures or dislocations which cause severe immediate symptoms and which may necessitate spinal fusion.

 Neck injury associated with incomplete paraplegia or resulting in permanent spastic quadriparesis.

 Where a full recovery or a recovery to nuisance level takes place without surgery within about two to five years.

 Back Injury£12,510 to £27,760

 Many frequently encountered injuries to the back such as disturbance of ligaments and muscles giving rise to backache, soft tissue injuries resulting in a prolonged acceleration and / or exacerbation of a pre-existing back condition.